rafaelcolladojr/arrowhead.nvim/README.md

 <BR>

 > [!NOTE]
-> This plugin is experimental and has only been tested on Flutter/Dart code.
+> This plugin is experimental and currently only supports Flutter/Dart code.
 >
-> If you'd like this plugin to work for your preferred language, feel free to submit an issue.
+> If you'd like it to work for a specific language, feel free to submit an issue.

 <BR>